RaphaelIT7/gmod-holylib/README.md

 #### holylib_networking_transmit_newweapons(default `1`)
 If enabled, weapons that a player newly picked up will be networked to them.<br>
 Only functional/mean to be used with both `holylib_networking_transmit_all_weapons` and `holylib_networking_transmit_all_weapons_to_owner` being disabled<br>
-This saves lots of networking by only networking off hand weapons when they change/update and won't continously send updates about them<br>
+This saves lots of networking by only networking off hand weapons when they change/update and won't continuously send updates about them<br>

 #### holylib_networking_transmit_onfullupdate(default `1`)
 If enabled, players and their own weapons are transmitted for the first x ticks when they had a full update<br>